 Mr Neil Buxton is a Consultant Neurosurgeon at The Walton Centre.

-Mr Andrew Brodbelt graduated from Liverpool Medical School before doing his basic surgical training in Merseyside and Manchester, and neurosurgical training at The Walton Centre.
+Professor Andrew Brodbelt graduated from Liverpool Medical School before doing his basic surgical training in Merseyside and Manchester, and neurosurgical training at The Walton Centre.
 He did his PhD at the University of New South Wales, Sydney, Australia.

 Mr Farouk Olubajo is a Consultant Neurosurgeon at The Walton Centre.